clarin-eric/B2Drop2LRS/README.md

 Given the radical changes / deletions from the b2sharebridge code, its git log history has been deleted.

-The software is currently being developed and tested.
-Stay tuned.
+The software is currently being updated for newer version of Nextcloud.